 Adult Family/Care Homes are privately owned state licensed care facilities in a residential home setting that can accommodate light, moderate, advanced and Hospice level care.

 • Residents are able to live in the home and be cared for throughout the end of life, eliminating the need for additional moves which can have a negative impact on physical and emotional health.
-Adult Family/Care Homes offer an intimate caring environment where seniors become like family, establishing strong bonds with caregivers and other residents.
+Adult Family/Foster Homes offer an intimate caring environment where seniors become like family, establishing strong bonds with caregivers and other residents.
 Family and friends may visit as often as they like and are encouraged to participate in special activities like birthdays and holidays.